ClickHouse/ClickHouse/doc/build.md

 ### Install recent version of clang.

 Clang is embedded into ClickHouse package and used at runtime.
+Minimal version is 3.8.0.
 It is optional.

 There are two variants:
-#### Build clang from sources.
+#### 1. Build clang from sources.
 ```
 cd ..
 sudo apt-get install subversion